xhain/myo-osc/README.md

 #### Thalmic Labs Myo Alpha
 Currently, Thalmic Labs have only released Myo Alpha to select developers.
 Sign up for the Developer Kit coming out later this year or pre-order the consumer version [here](https://www.thalmic.com/en/myo/).

-## Questions?

-Feel free to contact me with any questions!

-You can reach me at <code@samy.pl>.

-Follow [@SamyKamkar](https://twitter.com/samykamkar) on Twitter or check out <http://samy.pl> for my other projects.